Corpus Linguistics in the South

 University of Portsmouth, Saturday 9 November 2013

-The aim of this workshop is to bring together researchers who are working on (critical) discourse analysis of texts in more than one language.
-It is an opportunity to discuss the particular challenges posed by cross-linguistic corpus-assisted discourse analysis and to share ways of addressing these issues.
+The aim of this workshop was to bring together researchers who are working on (critical) discourse analysis of texts in more than one language.
+It was an opportunity to discuss the particular challenges posed by cross-linguistic corpus-assisted discourse analysis and to share ways of addressing these issues.

 Corpus Linguistics in the South 5: Variation